Mannix

 Mannix is an American detective television series that originally aired for eight seasons on CBS from September 16, 1967, to April 13, 1975.
 The show was created by Richard Levinson and William Link, and developed by executive producer Bruce Geller.
-The title character, Joe Mannix, is a private investigator played by actor Mike Connors.
+The title character, Joe Mannix, is a private investigator played by Mike Connors.

 Premise

 During the first season of the series, Joe Mannix works for a large Los Angeles detective agency called Intertect, which was the planned original title of the show.
 His superior is Lew Wickersham, played by Joseph Campanella.
 Intertect uses computers to help solve crimes.

 As opposed to the other employees, Mannix belonged to the classic American detective archetype, thus usually ignoring the computers' solutions, disobeying his boss's orders, and setting out to do things his own way.
 He wears plaid sport coats and has his own office that he keeps sloppy between his assignments.
 Wickersham has cameras throughout the Intertect offices to monitor employee performance, and provides immediate feedback via intercom.
 Unlike other Intertect operatives, Mannix attempts to block the camera with a coat rack and questions Wickersham, comparing him to Big Brother.

 To improve the show's ratings, Desilu head Lucille Ball and producer Bruce Geller made changes for the show to be more similar to other private-eye shows.
 Ball thought stories featuring computers were too high-tech and beyond the comprehension of the average viewer of the time, so the focus of the show changed.
 In the first episode of season two, Mannix explains that he had quit Intertect.
 From the second season on, Mannix worked on his own, with the assistance of his loyal secretary Peggy Fair, a police officer's widow played by Gail Fisher, one of the first black actresses featured in a regular series role.